HectorCastelli/shop-billing-test/README.md

 We want to create a platform to manage the billing of a shop.
 The functional concepts in the platform are:

-- Products: can be of two tipes
+- Products: can be of two types
   - Unit based: price by unit
 - Examples: bread, bottle of water, dozen of eggs
   - Weight based: price by kilogram (the weight can be different for each customer, it